 Walk to the end of HaAfarsek, turn right onto Machane Yehuda Street (the open shuk).
 Keep to the left and take the last turning on the left, HaTut Street, before you reach Agripas (ReBar will be on the left corner).
 Walk straight ahead to the end of that street and the next stop will be facing you on the right.

-- Rambam’s Milk @Uzi Eli Etrog Man (Kosher) – 10 HaEgoz Street
+- Rambam’s Milk Or Pineapple Gat @Uzi Eli Etrog Man (Kosher) – 10 HaEgoz Street

 One of the more famous stands in the shuk is Uzi Eli – the Etrog Man.
 Uzi is a Yemenite healer who sells various Etrog based products to cure aches and pains.
-The shop also sells a variety of freshly made juices including Etrog Gat for energy and apple with ginger for a sore throat.
-My favorite choice is the Rambam drink which is almond milk with dates and other goodies.
+The shop sells a variety of freshly made juices including Pineapple Gat, & Etrog Gat for energy, Apple Ginger for a sore throat, and Rambam’s milk for a healthy version of a sweet drink.
 They will always let you try before you buy or you can go for a taster shot of each one for only five shekels each.

 Head back out to Agripas Street and turn right heading down the hill.
 Continue down crossing over 2 side street until you reach the third side street, Beit Yaakov.